-This recipe for small batch gluten free oatmeal m&m cookies is perfect when that cookie craving hits.
+This recipe for Gluten Free Small Batch Oatmeal Cookies is perfect for when that cookie craving hits.
 Soft and chewy with just the right amount of crispiness around the edges.
-They are loaded with dark chocolate and of course, M&Ms. The best part - this recipe makes just 6-8 soft and chewy cookies and only requires one hour of chilling time.
-And did I mention they are made with simple ingredients?
+The best part?
+The recipe makes only 6-8 cookies and needs just 30 minutes of chill time before baking!

 Jump to: